5 Keys to Improving Employee Productivity

 Empathise and understand employees

-Conflict is greatly reduced when people share an understanding of emotions and motivations.
+More people who share an understanding of emotions and motivations can significantly reduce conflicts.
 Pointing fingers in a dispute situation can exacerbate the issue, leading to negative sentiments and a sense of victimisation.
 Time and energy are wasted when making someone the culprit rather than working toward mutual understanding – the essence of being unproductive.

 On the other hand, giving and getting feedback at work is a crucial part of productivity since it allows individuals to grow.
 Empathy enables managers to acquire a better grasp of why some sectors aren’t doing as well as they should.